danielsaatchi/EMIT/README.md

 # EMIT Mechanical Intelligence Design
-This is an Open Soruce Technology Blueprint
+This is an Open Source Technology Blueprint

 ## Machine Learning on TPMS dataset